mabdh/pages/source/_posts/qlearning.md

 cover_detail: /images/qlearning/index.jpg
 ---

-Simulation in Grid World using Q-Learning

 A snowman lives in a dangerous place.
 Its home is a tent.
 However, there are many locations with high intensity radiation.
 The snowman is going home but it does not know yet which lane are the safest.
-Our algorithm will make snowman decide the most optimal (safest) trajectory to the home (a tent).
+The algorithm will make snowman decide the most optimal (safest) trajectory to the home (a tent). <!-- more -->

 There are several parameters that can be modified in this simulation.
 - Grid Size (Integer)